Long jump: Sprint

 The "correct" style of takeoff will vary from athlete to athlete.

 Action in the air and landing

-There are three major flight techniques for the long jump: the hang, the sail, and the hitch-kick.
+There are three major flight techniques for the long jump: the hang, the hitch-kick, and the sail.
 Each technique is to combat the forward rotation experienced from take-off but is basically down to preference from the athlete.
-It is important to note that once the body is airborne, there is nothing that the athlete can do to change the direction they are traveling and consequently where they are going to land in the pit.
-However, it can be argued that certain techniques influence an athlete's landing, which can affect the distance measured.
+Once the body is airborne, there is nothing that the athlete can do to change the direction they are traveling and consequently where they are going to land in the pit.
+However, certain techniques influence an athlete's landing, which can affect the distance measured.
 For example, if an athlete lands feet first but falls back because they are not correctly balanced, a lower distance will be measured.